 A two-year program for the degree of Master of Arts (Theological Studies) enables students to possess baseline knowledge and judgment appropriate to an initial graduate level degree in theological studies.
-This program includes basic studies in Bible, theology, church history, and practical theology with a specialization in one of the disciplines of theological scholarship.
+This program includes basic studies in biblical studies, theology, history and ecumenics, and practical theology with a specialization in one of the disciplines of theological scholarship.

-Learning Goals
+Learning Outcomes